 Just across from us is Mixie, crewed by aging commercial fishermen Charlie and Lee.
 She’s from Craig.
 They troll in the summer and retire in the winter.
 And like Greg and Cheryl in Thorne Bay, they built their boat themselves and sailed up from Port Townsend!
 I learn it’s a Hoquiam hull, distinctively curved, and that there are four similar boat at Craig, including one built by their son.

 At Napa store we ask Mike who might be able to answer some of our questions about our inverter.
 He says find Dave.
 Retired Master electrician who lives on a sailboat near yours.
 We find him and sure, he’ll take a look.
 Climbs around following wires, talking to himself.
 “What is that I wonder?
 All right.
 It’s right there.
 Okay.
 Al righty.”
 There must be a breaker

 Like most single handed liveaboards, Dave’s a talker.
 He worked all over Alaska, turned to alcohol, as many do, lost his family, heard God, embraced an orthodox Catholicism.
 I find him better informed about Church history and politics than anyone I’ve talked to in a long time.
 Today his technical smarts make Dave a local legend.
 Slowly he’s getting back close to his kids.

 I recuse myself.
 Jack calculates, navigates.
-Gets it right.
 Dead on.
+We glide through.